Immortalized Chick Fibroblast Cell Line for Production of Human and Veterinary Vaccines

 Cell-culture-based technology for vaccine production is robust, reliable, and could become a practical alternative for the pharmaceutical industry.
 Once the virus is propagated and harvested, the downstream processing parameters for purification, filling, and packaging of the vaccine are similar to current pharmaceutical methodologies and egg-based methodologies.
 However, there are no lead times involved because typical cell-culture processes use cell lines.
 Once a cell line is infected with the seed virus in a fermenter, the process can begin.
 The critical aspect is the availability of the seed virus.
 The substrates or media for cell-line propagation are also not susceptible to virulent virus strains like embryonated chicken eggs.

 The cell-culture vaccine process is suitable for large-scale manufacturing, and the process parameters can be ramped up and run routinely and cost-effectively.
-The typical cell-culture production process can be run in batch sizes of practical scale, sufficient to provide vaccine quantities for interpandemic periods and pandemics.
-However, to date, no vaccines have been licensed using this technology in the United States.
+The typical cell-culture production process can be run in batch sizes of practical scale, sufficient to provide vaccine quantities for inter-pandemic periods and pandemics.

 Description of Technology